mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - optimized to support random r/w ops and can fetch and store data for a single page if necessary
     - can hold a max of 8 TB of data
     - can be used as virtual disk storage for VMs
-    - backbone of Az Disks
+    - backbone of Az Disks - VHDs (Virtual Hard Disks)
 - **Append Blobs**: block blob optimized for appends
-    - you can only add blocks to the end of an append blob, updating or deleting existing blocks isn't supported
+    - you can only add blocks to the end of an append blob
+    - updating or deleting existing blocks (the file itself) isn't supported
     - blocks can vary in size up to 4 MB, max size is 195 GB

 - Storage tiers of Hot, Cool & Archive...